A. Discovery of the empty tomb

 Then, the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled, for fear of the Jews, Jesus came and stood in the midst, and said to them, “Peace be with you.”

-c.
-Peace be with you: After their desertion of Jesus on Friday, the disciples were probably expecting words of rebuke or blame.
+d.
+Peace be with you: After their desertion of Jesus on the day of His crucifixion, the disciples probably expected words of rebuke or blame.
 Instead, Jesus brought a word of peace, reconciling peace.

 When He had said this, He showed them His hands and His side.
 Then the disciples were glad when they saw the Lord.
 So Jesus said to them again, “Peace to you!
 As the Father has sent Me, I also send you.”
 And when He had said this, He breathed on them, and said to them, “Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained.”

 a.
 He showed them His hands and His side: Jesus assured them He was actually Jesus of Nazareth and that He was really raised from the dead.
 Jesus did this for more than the 10 disciples present; Luke mentioned this gathering as including not only the disciples but also those who were with them gathered together (Luke 24:33) and that Jesus invited them to actually touch His body to see that it was real (Luke 24:39-40).

 i.
 “Jesus did not come into their midst to show them a new thought, a philosophic discovery, or even a deep doctrine, or a profound mystery, or indeed anything but himself.
 He was a sacred egoist that day, for what he spake of was himself; and what he revealed was himself.”
 (Spurgeon)